sriveravi/sriveravi.github.io/Drafts/curry.md

 ---
 # Goat Curry

 I used to get it from Indian Palace until they shut it down with no explanation.
 I made the 25 minute treck to find the building locked with the lights off and nothing inside.
 I felt sad and empty like so many buffet plates.
 I just thought Mr. Singh and his little shop would stick around.
-I stood there on the sidewalk of that strip mall and thought about the time I came in with a cast on my hand, and Mr. Singh told me to what oils and spices to rub on it.
+I stood there on the sidewalk of that strip mall and thought about the time I came in with a cast on my hand, and Mr. Singh told me what oils and spices to rub on it.
 I never tried the spice rub, but I am pretty sure it would have helped (or been really tasty on some chicken).
 A new place opened up in the same location - a kind of mix between restaurant and clothing store.
-I went once and never went back because the goat curry wasn't the same.
+I went once and never went back.
+The food was pretty good, but the goat curry wasn't the same.

-People don't get what
+It didn't take me back to the islands when I was running around in my grandma's backyard with the cats and chickens.
+I used to play nintendo with my cousins back then.
+Straight up 8-bit-A-B really hard games until gramps would tell us to stop and go outside.
+We would jump on skateboards and fly down the almond covered driveway.
+It was really scary because if you hit an almond the board would stop immediately and you would fly off the skateboard onto the concrete.

+Sometimes my grandfather would tell us to go catch dinner.
+My one cousin was practically an engineer by the age of 10 with the types of traps he was building for those chickens.
+There were springs and levers everywhere.
+I don't know if he thought that we really couldn't eat if we didn't catch at least one chicken.
+Would gramps do that to us?
+Even now when I see him, I say "Guelo, donde esta el Machette?!"
+He digs it out, and gets a big jug.
+I look for a really big stick, and then my grandmother starts telling me where she keeps the special hook for the coconuts.

+I had to have that goat curry after the Palace closed, so I did some recon.
+If it's the weekend you're in luck.
+[New India Restaurant](http://www.newindiarestaurant.com/) has goat curry during the Saturday and Sunday lunch buffet, and their goat curry is good.
+Sometimes they have samosas, and overall are consistent in quality.
+This is my ole-reliable go-to splot.
+If its a Wednesday or Friday and you feel lucky, give [AAB](http://www.aabindiarestaurants.com/) a call.
+The quality at AAB is better than New India, but they don't always have goat curry.
+Therefore, call ahead and ask.
+If you call before 11:00AM, the staff may not know.
+Sometimes they will ask the chef, but I recommend calling after 10:45AM.
+The chicken tikka and saag paneer are rich without being heavy, and well seasoned without being overpowering.
+The goat is well spiced and tender without being  overpowered by heat, and the food always tastes and looks fresh.
+The price is slightly higher, but justified since you can bike from the University.

+So

-Something about the spices at the old man's curry shop.
+Something about the magical blend of herbs and spices in goat curry takes me to that magical place and time in the tropics.